 This selection of works brings to focus one place, one story in this Anthropocene age where our human activities have predominately changed the Earth’s climate.
 It is a visual tale of a small farm on Kangaroo Island (a geological Noah’s Ark so it is said) that faced catastrophic fires not long ago.
-While bush fires are a regular occurrence there, extreme draught, heat and wind set the stage for an unprecedented crisis.
+While bush fires are a regular occurrence there, extreme drought, heat and wind set the stage for an unprecedented crisis.

 I have created these pastel drawings to envision this paradise rich with the summer’s harvest suddenly consumed by fire.
 Only those who had to run from the face of the firestorm know this fury.
 My personal awareness of this story however distant leaves me imagining the abundance, destruction and aftermath.